MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 1. For a given query, the forwarders are picked as they appear in the dynamic list.

-1. If the response time is > 1 second then it is considered a slow response.
-Each forwarder is allowed 2 consecutive slow responses, on the 3rd it is put to the end of the dynamic list.
+1. If the response time is > 1 second then it's considered a slow response.
+Each forwarder is allowed 2 consecutive slow responses, on the 3rd it's put to the end of the dynamic list.

 1. If all the servers in the list go dead then DNS has no way to know if the server is dead or slow.
 This monitoring has to be done outside the system.

-Unlike conventional resolution, where a roundtrip time (RTT) is associated with each server, the IP addresses in the forwarders list are not ordered according to roundtrip time and must be reordered manually to change preference.
+Unlike conventional resolution, where a roundtrip time (RTT) is associated with each server, the IP addresses in the forwarders list aren't ordered according to roundtrip time and must be reordered manually to change preference.

 ### Forwarders and delegation